Blood cells

 A full blood count is a blood test that checks the number of red blood cells, white blood cells and platelets in your blood.

 Everyone has slightly different numbers of each type of blood cell.
-If you’re healthy, the amount normally stays the same, with slight changes over time.
+If you’re healthy, the amount normally stays the same, with only slight changes over time.

 Levels found in a healthy person by cell type